Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - This paper is trying to train and infer GAN model with lower bit data.
 - Small numerical error can cause GAN training failure.
-- Posit floating point data have more precision then normal floating data when value exponent close to zero.
+- Posit floating point have more precision then normal floating when exponent close to zero.
 - Scale the weight and loss to where posit good at to exploit the bit width.

 ---